Last Updated on

 To get to Mt.
 Mitake, we started at Tokyo’s Shinjuku station where we took the JR Churo line to Ome station (about 75 minutes).
 At Ome station we changed trains for Mitake station (waiting on the opposite platform of the arriving train – 20 minute ride).
 Both train rides are covered by the JR pass.
-From the Mitake station, we took the bus to the lower station of the cable car (about 10 min).
+From the Mitake station, we took bus no. 10 to the lower station of the Takimoto cable car station (about 10 min).

 Tokyo is a great city to visit.
-But if you are looking for a calming retreat, I suggest spending a day on Mt.
-MItake.
+But if you are looking for a calming retreat, I suggest spending a day on Mount Mitake.

 Do you have thoughts or comments about this post?
 I would love to hear from you on my facebook page.